ITU-BDSA2026-GROUP11/Bison/README.md

 # Bison.CLI

 ### Commands
-These Commands should be run while in the Bison folder (project root)
+These commands can be run while in the Bison folder (project root)
 1. Building the project
    ```sh
    dotnet build